nucleuslabs/form-capacitor/README.md

 **Pros:**
 1. Form state is stored in observables so it's performance is not hindered by challenges such as having a large number of inputs and doing as you type validation on fields.
 2. Using Json-schema allows you to validate in the browser and server using the same ruleset.
-3. The API can be used with a minimum hooks so it works great with functional components.
+3. The API is hooks and the hooks for use with inputs work similar to `useState` works well with functional components.
 4. It isn't difficult to build most forms with this library even very complex forms can be created

-**W:**
+5. Works well with popular UI components like react-select and react-date-picker and would pair nicely with material UI

+**Cons:**
-1. Doesn't work with classes :(
+1. Isn't designed to work well with classes because it uses Hooks :(
-3. 2 of the hook functions `useSchema` and `useSchemaPath` are actually Hook + HOC hybrids which may seem weird but it is because they use Context Providers which need to wrap components
+3. 1 of the hook functions `useSchema` is actually Hook + HOC hybrids which may seem weird but it is because it uses a Context Provider which need to wrap components
-4. For complex state with deep tree structures you have to either know the full path for each input or wrap them in a `useSchemaPath` HookHOC to set the proper paths in context
+4. For complex state with deep tree structures you have to either specificy the full path in the name which employs path separation using the '.' character i.e "demographicInfo.homeAddress.postalCode" for each input or wrap them in a `<SubScehma path={name}>` set the proper paths in context

 ## Usage